UFC featherweight champ targets lightweight title again

 Poirier publicly requested his release last month if he was passed over again for the chance to fight for a belt.
 This fight did more than enough to soothe his frustration.

-“I got the call and right away the switched flipped and I was in championship mode,” Poirier said.
-“In a division that is top heavy I didn’t want to be waiting around, I wanted to be fighting.
+“I got the call and right away the switch flipped and I was in championship mode,” Poirier said.
+“In a division that is top-heavy I didn’t want to be waiting around, I wanted to be fighting.
 This is gonna be a hell of a fight, this is a high-level fight.”

 Top contender Tony Ferguson, himself a former interim champ, turned down the fight, according to UFC president Dana White.